oakestra/oakestra/libraries/README.md

 ### How to use it:
-To install private package, add the package in the `requirements.txt` file as follows:
+To install a non-published package, add it in the `requirements.txt` file as follows:

 ```py
 git+https://github.com/{username}/{project}.git@{branch}#subdirectory=libraries/{library_name}